The Stewarts of Gartnafuaran

 Gartnafuaran, the present spelling.

-Gartnafuaran was the possession and home of this family for ten generations, from about 1500 until the mid-1700s, when Walter Stewart, 10th of Gartnafuaran, sold off their ancestral home.
+Gartnafuaran was the possession and home of this family for 10 generations, from about 1500 until the mid-1700s, when Walter Stewart, 10th of Gartnafuaran, sold off their ancestral home.
 Afterwards the family removed to Torrie near Callander, and then moved to London, England, where they are lost sight of in the early 1800s.
 But several cadet branches remained in Perthshire, while another cadet is known to have immigrated to Ulster and then to North America.

 In the old genealogical manuscript known as Stewarts of the South, the lands of the Stewarts of Gartnafuaran are described in this way: